 Graduates of the program meet the state’s current requirements for being “highly qualified” teachers and therefore are eligible for employment in New Jersey school districts.
-Students in the five-year program must also complete a liberal arts major in one of 11 state-approved disciplines.
+Students in the five-year accelerated `program must also complete a liberal arts major in one of 11 state-approved disciplines.
 At the end of their fourth year, students earn a bachelor’s degree.
 The Early Childhood Special Education course of study continues the following academic year and culminates in a full-time student teaching experience and a master’s degree in Special Education.

 Frequently Asked Questions for Future Students

 When I graduate, what will I be qualified to teach?

 Preschool through grade 3 for students with and without disabilities; Early Intervention

 I am currently enrolled in another program at TCNJ; how can I transfer?

 Please note.
 An interview with the undergraduate coordinator is also required.